 You spend time together.

 This is one of my favorite reasons for experience gifts.
 You are able to spend dedicated one-on-one time with the gift recipient.
 More memories are created around an occasion.

-Think about giving Christmas gifts that are experiences and the impact on your relationships.
+Think about giving Christmas gift experiences and the impact on your relationships.

 Cost of the Best Christmas Experience Gifts

 As a society, the primary reason we give materialistic gifts is they are easier to find, and put together, and have a perceived value of being cheaper.

 The thought of experience gifts make us think of vacations, expensive experiences like sky diving, concerts, sporting events, hot air balloon ride – a gift that end up costing us hundreds if not thousands of dollars.

 Secret Notice… Experience gifts don’t have to break the bank.

 While some experience gifts are very expensive and cross off once-in-a-lifetime bucket list items, other experience gifts are completely free and just need your time.